 Prince Harry took part in the first stage of the expedition to the North Pole last year, and is keen to join next year’s as well.
 A keen supporter of the charity, he expressed his frustration when a team of injured former servicemen were forced to call off their attempt to climb Everest because the mountain had become dangerously unstable following an unusually warm spring.

 Speaking from a podium in Washington, Harry said: “Last year, I struggled to keep up with the four British soldiers whom I joined for part of their expedition to walk to the North Pole.
 Each of these men had recently been gravely wounded on the battlefields of Afghanistan.
 Theirs was the fastest team to reach the Pole that season.”

 “At this very moment, another team of our wounded are returning from Mount Everest.
 Sadly, I have to be the first to say they have been frustrated from reaching the summit by the unusually warm weather, which brings particularly dangerous conditions.
 However, the mere fact that they are up there on that fearsome peak, I find totally amazing.
 Ladies and gentlemen, these people – ours and yours – are extraordinary.”

-Tagged Expedition, North Pole, Patronage, Prince Harry, South Pole, Walking with the Wounded.
+Tagged Expedition, North Pole, Patronage, Prince Harry of Wales, South Pole, Walking with the Wounded.